What’s The Best Sectional Sofa?

 - Don’t allow messy food and drinks on the sectional – we eat popcorn and drink water or seltzer on it but if it’s a food that has the potential to cause a bad stain, if you want to eat in the family room you have to eat it on the coffee table.
 Of course, when we have other adults over, we have wine and other goodies when hanging out on it – the food and drink rules are for the kids!

-- Use lots of throw blankets – Hope is allowed up on the sectional so I made sure we always have a few throws on it – she would always rather cuddle up on a throw than lie on the bare sectional so it keeps her (and her hair) on the throws that can be thrown in the wash (oh the life of Hope! 🙂 )
+- Use lots of throw blankets – we’ve always allowed our dog up on the sectional so I make sure we keep a few throws on it.
+She would always rather cuddle up on a throw than lie on the bare sectional so it keeps her (and her hair) on the throws that can be thrown in the wash.

 - Wash it (because it’s slipcovered!).
 I chose a slipcovered sectional both for the look of it and because if you do get a bad stain, the slipcover can be easily removed and taken to the laundromat.